SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Conditional Statements
 ----------------------

-Comparisons between a computed value and a literal should always place the computed value on the left, and the literal on the right::
+Comparisons between a computed value and a literal should always have the computed value on the left, and the literal on the right::

     if valueToTest == 3 {           // yes